pictograms.info

 The examples shown above are only a small selection from the wide range of pictograms and symbols for Tennis that can be found in publications and guiding systems worldwide.

 An examination of several sets of variants in Appropriateness Ranking Tests conducted in Austria (Gehringer, 1976 and Brugger, 1984) and Sweden (Gärling, 1985) showed inconsistent results except for the top positions.
-Presenting just a ball or a racket seems to be not enough.
+Presenting just a ball or a racket seemed not to be enough.

 In the following ISO Comprehension Test series, conducted in Australia, Austria, Hungary, Japan, and the United Kingdom (Brugger 1987), the design marked with 1) in the table above performed very well with about 90 % correct responses.
 The variant marked with 2) reached lower scores especially in the United Kingdom and Australia, probably because of confusions with Squash.
 Applying lenient scoring the pictogram showing a racket with lines indicating stringing plus tennis ball marked with 3) performed just as well with 93 % correct responses.